LinkedInLearning/programmingin-windsurf-and-mcp-4084173/README.md

 ## Course Description

+Windsurf brings the power of Large Language Models and Model Context Protocol to your software development workflow.
+With Windsurf, you can expedite your everyday coding and debugging tasks; yielding complete solutions more quickly.
+In this course, software engineering leader Joseph LeBlanc teaches you how to configure Windsurf for your specific tools, frameworks, and preferences.
+Find out how to choose the best LLMs for your tasks, budget credit usage, and prompt effectively.
+Move beyond vibe coding and start harnessing Windsurf for your everyday software development projects!

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.